 - The contents of records can be trusted as being a full and accurate representation.
 The record will be complete and unaltered, with clear and traceable indications of authorised annotations or additions.

-- Records are usable.
-All records can be found, retrieved, reproduced if required, and interpreted.
+- All records can be found, retrieved, reproduced if required, and interpreted.

 - Promotes a culture that supports the value of effective records management and supports a records management program.